 Phonics and Reading

-Synthetic phonics is not the only reading strategy we use to help children learn to read.
-We give children regular opportunities to practise reading sight high frequency words and words that cannot be read by sounding out.
+Synthetic phonics is not the only reading strategy we use to help pupils learn to read.
+We give pupils regular opportunities to practise reading by sight high frequency words and words that cannot be read by sounding out.

-Children will take home a reading scheme book and a phonics book to read, more fluent readers will take home a free choice book.
+Pupils take home a reading scheme book and a phonics book to read, more fluent readers take home a chapter book.
 The scheme and phonics books are the ones that are most suitable for the individual child’s reading level.

-We offer sessions for parents and carers who wish to know more about how reading is taught and what they can do to help their child learn to read.
+We offer sessions for parents and carers who wish to know more about how phonics and reading are taught and what they can do to help their child learn to read.

 A statutory phonics screening check is taken by every Year One child in June.
 Any Year Two pupils who did not pass the screening when they were in Year One will retake the check.

 The phonics screening check is designed to give teachers and parents’ information on how their child is progressing in phonics.
 It will help to identify whether a child needs additional support at this stage, so that they do not fall behind in this vital early reading skill.